wavemaker/docs/website/blog/2025-01-27-documentation-site-updated.md

 ### ✍️ Article Summaries

 Pressed for time?
-Soon, you’ll get the TL;DR version of a document right below its title.
+Soon, you’ll get the TL;DR (Too Long; Didn't Read) version of a document right below its title.
 Quick, digestible, and straight to the point—just the way you like it.

 ### 🐶 Ask Pooch Button